 About the M.S. in Speech-Language Pathology

 The mission of the Master of Science in Speech-Language Pathology program is to prepare students as independent professionals with a broad knowledge base, competency in clinical service delivery and a strong foundation in the principles of evidence based practice.
 Aligned with the Catholic mission of Seton Hall University and the School of Health and Medical Sciences, students will be prepared with the skill set to assume servant leadership roles in a global society.
 The program promotes a culture of lifelong learning, collaboration, creation of new knowledge and contribution to the profession and the community.
 The 65-credit, full-time Master of Science in Speech-Language Pathology program at Seton Hall University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
-The program is accredited by the CAA for eight years (2006 to 2014) and is currently seeking reaccreditation.
+The program is accredited by the CAA for eight years (2014 to 2022).

 Program Details and Resources